CCE Node Problem Detector

 - Configure deployment policies for the add-on pods.

-- Scheduling policies do not take effect on add-on instances of the DaemonSet type.
+- Scheduling policies do not take effect on the DaemonSet pods of the add-on.

 - When configuring multi-AZ deployment or node affinity, ensure that there are nodes meeting the scheduling policy and that resources are sufficient in the cluster.
 Otherwise, the add-on cannot run.